rsc22/Spotify_analysis/README.md

 # Spotify_analysis
-Playing around with the personal Spotify recorded data that can be downloaded.
+Playing around with the personal Spotify recorded data that anyone can download.